Segun Olubi: San Francisco 49ers

 After going unselected in the 2022 NFL draft, Olubi was signed by the San Francisco 49ers as an undrafted free agent.
 He was released at the final roster cuts.

 Indianapolis Colts

 On September 1, 2022, Olubi was signed to the practice squad of the Indianapolis Colts.
 He was elevated to the active roster for their Week 16 game against the Los Angeles Chargers, and made his debut in the loss, appearing on nine special teams snaps.
-He appeared in one further game in 2022 and posted a single tackle.
-Olubi signed a reserve/future contract on January 9, 2023.
-He made the team's final roster in 2023.
+Olubi appeared in one further game for the team and recorded a single tackle.
+Olubi signed a reserve/future contract with Indianapolis on January 9, 2023.
+He made the team's final roster entering the 2023 season.

 On January 8, 2024, Olubi signed a one-year contract extension with the Colts.
-On October 5, 2025 Olubi blocked AJ Cole III’s punt against the Las Vegas Raiders.
+On October 5, 2025, Olubi blocked AJ Cole III’s punt in the Colts' matchup against the Las Vegas Raiders.

+Las Vegas Raiders

+On March 16, 2026, the Las Vegas Raiders signed Olubi to a one-year $1.14 million contract.